-This definition is used in conjunction with the definition of "dwelling unit" in this Model Ordinance, which makes clear that this term is limited to dwelling spaces within multiunit developments.
+This definition is used in conjunction with the definition of "dwelling unit" in this Model Ordinance, which makes clear that this term is limited to dwelling spaces within multiunit buildings.
 The jurisdiction may choose to apply a smoke-free policy to a broader range of housing types or types of dwellings, such as hotels, motels, dormitories, campgrounds, rented single family housing, and manufactured housing parks.

 The U.S. Department of Housing and Urban Development requires public housing agencies to adopt a policy prohibiting smoking in all indoor areas, including residential units, and outside spaces within 25 feet of indoor areas of public housing.
-For more information on the HUD Rule, see Public Health Law Center's publication, HUD's Smoke-Free Public Housing Rule: An Overview (2017).
+For more information on the HUD Rule, see the Public Health Law Center's publication, HUD's Smoke-Free Public Housing Rule: An Overview (2017).

-- "Outdoor Area" means any area of the property that is not an indoor area or indoor common area. - "Person" means any natural person, partnership, cooperative association, corporation, personal representative, receiver, trustee, assignee, or any other legal entity, including government agencies.

-- "Resident" means a unit owner or residential tenant of a multiunit residence. - "Residential Tenant" means a person who is occupying a dwelling designed for residential use under a lease or contract, whether oral or written, that requires the payment of money or exchange of services, and all other regular occupants of that dwelling unit. - "Smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted or heated product containing, made, or derived from nicotine, tobacco, marijuana, or other plant, whether natural or synthetic, that is intended for inhalation.
+- "Outdoor Area" means any area of the property that is not an indoor area or indoor common area. - "Person" means any natural person, partnership, cooperative association, corporation, personal representative, receiver, trustee, assignee, or any other legal entity, including government agencies. - "Resident" means a unit owner or residential tenant of a multiunit residence. - "Residential Tenant" means a person who is occupying a dwelling designed for residential use under a lease or contract, whether oral or written, that requires the payment of money or exchange of services, and all other regular occupants of that dwelling unit. - "Smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted or heated product containing, made, or derived from nicotine, tobacco, marijuana, or other plant, whether natural or synthetic, that is intended for inhalation.
 Smoking includes carrying or using an activated electronic smoking device.
 Smoking does not include the use of traditional, sacred tobacco as part of an Indigenous practice or a lawfully recognized religious, spiritual, or cultural ceremony or practice.

-Various states have laws that legalize smoking and/or vaping of cannabis (marijuana), including legalization for medical cannabis use.
-Smoking or vaping of any substance, including cannabis, may create harmful secondhand and thirdhand exposure to particles and chemicals from the substances smoked.
+Although cannabis use is legal in New York State, smoking or vaping of any substance, including cannabis, may create harmful secondhand and thirdhand exposure to particles and chemicals from the substances smoked.
 For the purposes of a smoke-free housing policy, prohibiting smoking (including the use of electronic smoking devices, also known as "vaping") of cannabis is covered under the comprehensive definition of "smoking" that is included in this model policy.